dymmond/esmerald/docs/en/docs/index.md

 Esmerald is a modern, powerful, flexible, high performant web framework designed to build not only APIs but also full scalable applications from the smallest to enterprise level.

-Esmerald is designed to build with python 3.8+ based on standard python type hints and on the top of the heavily known [Lilya](https://github.com/dymmond/lilya) and [Pydantic](https://github.com/samuelcolvin/pydantic)/[msgspec](https://jcristharif.com/msgspec/).
+Esmerald is designed to build with Python 3.9+ based on standard python type hints and on the top of the heavily known [Lilya](https://github.com/dymmond/lilya) and [Pydantic](https://github.com/samuelcolvin/pydantic)/[msgspec](https://jcristharif.com/msgspec/).

 !!!
 Success